Tim Burton’s ‘Dumbo’ Looks To Colin Farrell: Is Racist Past Hurting Casting?

 There was also the failure to convict his killer, and subsequent shootings of unarmed black men (and children) at the hands of police in cities like Ferguson, Mo.; Tulsa, Okla.; and Cleveland, Ohio.

-Disney has had an easy time turning its classic cartoon features into money generating machines with the most recent example being the success of Beauty and the Beast.
+Disney has had an easy time turning its classic cartoon features into money-generating machines with the most recent example being the success of Beauty and the Beast.

 BATB has, in its opening week, grossed $541 million worldwide on a budget of just $160 million, according to Box Office Mojo.